syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Applying-Themes.md

 title:  Applying Themes
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## Applying Themes
+# Applying Themes

 The Themes Enabled property specifies whether XP Themes should be used for drawing the control.
 Themes can be enabled by setting the ThemesEnabled property of GroupView to 'True'.